Flat Earth: Early Christian Church

 During the early period of the Christian Church, the spherical view continued to be widely held, with some notable exceptions.

+Until the mid-fourth century AD, virtually all Christian authors held that the Earth was round.
 Athenagoras, an eastern Christian writing around the year 175 AD, said that the Earth was spherical.
 Methodius (c.
 290 AD), an eastern Christian writing against "the theory of the Chaldeans and the Egyptians" said: "Let us first lay bare ... the theory of the Chaldeans and the Egyptians.
 They say that the circumference of the universe is likened to the turnings of a well-rounded globe, the Earth being a central point.
 They say that since its outline is spherical, ... the Earth should be the center of the universe, around which the heaven is whirling."
+Arnobius, another eastern Christian writing sometime around 305 AD, described the round Earth: "In the first place, indeed, the world itself is neither right nor left.
+It has neither upper nor lower regions, nor front nor back.
+For whatever is round and bounded on every side by the circumference of a solid sphere, has no beginning or end ..."
+Other advocates of a round Earth included Eusebius, Hilary of Poitiers, Irenaeus, Hippolytus of Rome, Firmicus Maternus, Ambrose, Jerome, Prudentius, Favonius Eulogius, and others.

+The only exceptions to this consensus up until the mid-fourth century were Theophilus of Antioch and Lactantius, both of whom held anti-Hellenistic views and associated the round-Earth view with pagan cosmology.
 Lactantius, a western Christian writer and advisor to the first Christian Roman Emperor, Constantine, writing sometime between 304 and 313 AD, ridiculed the notion of antipodes and the philosophers who fancied that "the universe is round like a ball.
 They also thought that heaven revolves in accordance with the motion of the heavenly bodies. ...
 For that reason, they constructed brass globes, as though after the figure of the universe."
-Arnobius, another eastern Christian writing sometime around 305 AD, described the round Earth: "In the first place, indeed, the world itself is neither right nor left.
-It has neither upper nor lower regions, nor front nor back.
-For whatever is round and bounded on every side by the circumference of a solid sphere, has no beginning or end ..."

 The influential theologian and philosopher Saint Augustine, one of the four Great Church Fathers of the Western Church, similarly objected to the "fable" of antipodes: